fledge-whoi/Eco-EvoHyperstateModel/README.md

 * `CompRA_THEO_definition_methods_GITHUB.m`: Main MATLAB script to calculate the rate of adaptation using analytical theoretical formulas.
 * `Emat.m` and `BD_proj_mat.m`: Functions for matrix operations used within the EvoDemo-Hyper MPM framework.
 * `Main_EvoDemo_Hyper_MPM_GITHUB.m`: Main function for executing the EvoDemo-Hyper MPM simulations.
+* `Main_EvoDemo_Hyper_MPM_variable_heritability_GITHUB.m`: Main function for executing the EvoDemo-Hyper MPM simulations with heritability that evolves in time.

 **R Code Files**